Spring Garden Revival

 Contact Bourne's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

-Proper weed debris management in Bourne is essential for environmental protection and compliance with state regulations.
-The Department of Public Works oversees specialized disposal categories: healthy weeds are accepted for municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged and sent to landfill—never composted.
-Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained to prevent spread.
-Soil clods and rocks are managed through the Transfer Station, which enforces seasonal yard waste rules: only biodegradable paper bags (no plastic), woody weeds cut to a maximum of 4-foot lengths and under 50 lbs, bundled with biodegradable twine.
-Finished compost is available for soil improvement and restoration projects, distributed in spring and fall.
-Strictly, no debris may be left in streets, gutters, or storm drains to prevent MS4 violations and protect water quality.
+Proper weed debris management in Bourne is essential for environmental protection and compliance with state and local regulations.
+The Department of Public Works (DPW) oversees specialized categorization for weed disposal: healthy weeds are accepted for municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained and timed to prevent spread.
+Soil clods and rocks are managed through the Transfer Station, which enforces strict guidelines: yard waste must be in biodegradable paper bags (no plastic per MassDEP), woody weeds are limited to 4-foot bundles under 50 lbs tied with biodegradable twine, and residents must follow posted hours, permit, and fee requirements.
+Finished municipal compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
+Disposal of any yard waste in streets, gutters, or storm drains is strictly prohibited to prevent MS4 violations and protect local water quality.

 Bourne Public Works Department